Originally published on August 3, 2018 Updated on August 8, 2024

 You have invested a lot of time (and money) into your photography and there is nothing like having your work displayed up on a wall for everyone to see.

-Artists have been exhibiting their work for centuries and the reasons artists exhibit their work vary from artist to artist, but if your goal is to put your work up on a wall to show other people what you are capable of, then exhibiting your work can be very rewarding.
+Artists have been exhibiting their work for centuries and the reasons artists exhibit their work vary from artist to artist, but if your goal is to publicly display your work to show other people what you are capable of, then exhibiting your work can be very rewarding.

 While your ultimate goal may be to exhibit your work in a gallery (where it can be sold), starting off on a smaller scale may be a more realistic approach.
 A good place to start is your state's fair.